HMS Polyphemus (1881): Armament

 The centre torpedo tube was fitted with a combined cast steel bow cap and ram.
 It hinged upwards to open, and considerable effort went into selecting the best hydrodynamic design through model testing since its size and location were found to have a major impact on the ship’s performance.
 It had the same effect on Polyphemus’ hull as the bulbous bow fitted to many modern ships.

 The bow also had a balanced two-bladed rudder fitted into it, which could be retracted into the hull, that allowed the ship to be manoeuvrable when going astern.
-It also slightly reduced the diameter of the turning circle (by 12 percent) when the ship was moving forwards.
+It also slightly reduced the diameter of the turning circle (by 12 per cent) when the ship was moving forwards.

 Her original gun armament consisted of 6 twin-barreled Nordenfelt 25mm (1-inch) automatic guns, although later in the 1880s they were replaced by 6 single Hotchkiss 3-pounder (47mm) quick-firing guns.
 Her deck was armoured with 3 inches (76.2mm) of armour plate.
 This armament was consistent with slightly later torpedo boats, although they usually carried fewer guns.